TUM-ITR/PGopt/README.md

 `PGopt` is a software for determining optimal input trajectories with probabilistic performance and constraint satisfaction guarantees for unknown systems with latent states based on input-output measurements.
 In order to quantify uncertainties, which is crucial for deriving formal guarantees, a Bayesian approach is employed and a prior over the unknown dynamics and the system trajectory is formulated in state-space representation.
 Since for practical applicability, the prior must be updated based on input-output measurements, but the corresponding posterior distribution is analytically intractable, particle Gibbs (PG) sampling is utilized to draw samples from this distribution.
 Based on these samples, a scenario optimal control problem (OCP) is formulated and probabilistic performance and constraint satisfaction guarantees are inferred via a greedy constraint removal.

-The approach is explained in the paper "Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States", available as a preprint on [arXiv](https://arxiv.org/abs/2303.17963).
+The approach is explained in the paper "Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States", available on [IEEExplore](https://doi.org/10.23919/ECC64448.2024.10590972) and as a preprint on [arXiv](https://arxiv.org/abs/2303.17963).

 Two versions of the algorithm are currently available: a [Julia implementation](Julia) and a [MATLAB implementation](MATLAB).